Our Version of Honoring Veterans Day

 Each year, we post this reminder about the History of Veterans Day, put our military service medal bracelets on sale, and donate to some great charities.

 The History of Veterans Day

-At the 11th hour or the 11th day of November — the 11th month — of 1918, cessation of military hostilities between the Allied powers and Germany marked the end of World War I. President Woodrow Wilson proclaimed November 11th as the first celebration of Armistice Day, which became a legal federal holiday to honor those living and dead who fought in the Great War.
+On the 11th hour or the 11th day of November — the 11th month — of 1918, the cessation of military hostilities between the Allied powers and Germany marked the end of World War I. As a result, President Woodrow Wilson proclaimed November 11 as the first celebration of Armistice Day, which became a legal federal holiday to honor those living and dead who fought in the Great War.

 How Armistice Day Became Veterans Day